cdk-patterns/serverless/README.md

   Blog - [mattcoulter.com](https://www.mattcoulter.com) <br />

   #### Single Page Application S3 Website Deploy
-  These are built using https://www.npmjs.com/package/cdk-spa-deploy
+  These are built using https://www.npmjs.com/package/cdk-spa-deploy and allow you to deploy a website in as little as 5 lines of CDK code.

   * [S3 Angular Deploy ](/s3-angular-website/README.md)
   * [S3 React Deploy ](/s3-react-website/README.md)